heoj10272/heoj10272.github.io/_posts/study/oracle/2022-10-18-[ORACLE-SQL]_ExamTopics_31~40.md

 ## Prob.
 40 ⭕❌
 ---

-No user-defined locks are used in your database.
+No user-defined locks are used in your database.<br>
 Which three are true about Transaction Control Language (TCL)?
 (Choose three.)

 A. ROLLBACK without the TO SAVEPOINT clause undoes all the transaction's changes, releases its locks, and erases all its savepoints.